ocharles/blog/posts/2015-07-23-another-approach-to-default-variables.md

 They also compose very nicely, in that they can be embedded into other computations with ease.

-With point 3 ammended to use some form of lens, we end up with the following type of presentation.
+With point 3 amended to use some form of lens, we end up with the following type of presentation.
 Take a HTTP library for example.
-Our hypothetical libray would have the following exports:
+Our hypothetical library would have the following exports:

 ```haskell